Herm71/ucsc-comm-core-functionality-plugin/README.md

 This plugin can contain your site's core functionality.
 It contains the following library structure; however, it can be expanded greatly:

-* meetaboxex.php -- for registering custom metaboxes
+* metaboxes.php -- for registering custom metaboxes

 * post-types.php -- for registering custom post types